 - Status epilepticus with generalized tonic-clonic seizures (13%)

-More than 50% of patients also had fever and symptoms resembling those of flu for a while preceding the actual illness.
-A similar percentage showed other evidence of brain involvement, such as:
+More than 50% of AIE patients also had fever and symptoms resembling those of the flu for an extended amount of time preceding the actual illness.
+A similar percentage showed other evidence of brain involvement, such as behavioral aberrations, extrapyramidal signs, altered sensorium, abnormal movements, and language disorders.

-- Abnormal movements (10%) resembling pathological startle responses, cerebellitis-associated ataxia, nystagmus and fluctuations of voice, as well as neuromuscular signs such as muscle spasms or fasciculations
+Whereas altered sensorium affects about 15% of patients, abnormal movements can arise in about 10% AIE patients.
+More specifically, abnormal movements resembling pathological startle responses, cerebellitis-associated ataxia, nystagmus, and fluctuations of voice, as well as neuromuscular signs such as muscle spasms or fasciculations

-In northern regions encephalitis is somewhat rare at an incidence of about 2-3/100 000 per year.
+In northern regions, encephalitis is somewhat rare at an incidence of about 2-3 for every 100,000 per year.
 Of these, approximately 20% are due to autoimmune mechanisms, including mostly anti-NMDAR and VGKC-complex antibody-positive encephalitis.

-It affects both men and women equally and in all age groups.
-In 94% of patients with anti-NMDAR encephalitis, an ovarian teratoma was detected, but this also depends upon the race, sex and age.
+AIE affects both men and women equally and in all age groups.
+In 94% of patients with anti-NMDAR encephalitis, an ovarian teratoma was detected, but this also depends upon race, sex, and age.
 However, AIE caused by cell-surface antibodies is less likely to be due to underlying tumors than those due to onconeural antigens.

 Diagnosis and treatment

-In most cases the outcome of the AIE depends upon how soon the diagnosis is made, and further management.
-In many cases the primary diagnosis is psychiatric, and this may therefore delay the recognition of the true nature and etiology of the disease.
+In most cases, the outcome of AIE depends upon how soon the diagnosis is made, and further management.
+In many cases, the primary diagnosis is psychiatric, which can delay the recognition of the true nature and etiology of the disease.

 Thus, a high level of awareness is needed to ensure that these conditions are known better and included in the list of differential diagnoses to be ruled out before treating a psychiatric symptom as non-organic in origin.

-Improvement is the norm if treated appropriately, but mortality may occur at about 7%, mostly in the acute phase, due to autonomic dysfunction and complications of medical management.
-Some patients experienced spontaneous resolution of the condition following symptomatic treatment, though this was relatively rare, about 5%.
+Improvement is the norm if treated appropriately, but mortality may occur in about 7% of cases, mostly in the acute phase, due to autonomic dysfunction and complications of medical management.
+Some patients experienced spontaneous resolution of the condition following symptomatic treatment, though this was relatively rare, in about 5% of cases.

-The prognosis was better if the symptoms were less severe, and the patients did not require intensive care.
-Immediate immunologic treatment and tumor removal as well as the initiation of second-line immunotherapy if first-line treatment failed.
-Relapses occurred in about 12% and these were repeated in about a third of patients.
+The prognosis of AIE is often better if symptoms are less severe, and the patients do not require intensive care.
+Immediate immunologic treatment and tumor removal, as well as the initiation of second-line immunotherapy if first-line treatment failed, is also associated with an improved prognosis.
+Relapses can occur in about 12% of AIE cases, of which are repeated in about a third of patients.